 - 5.6.1.
-To maintain a permanent record and to create an electronic backup of the original photos, programs shall adopt some of the mechanisms including but not limited to the following:
+To maintain a permanent record and to create an electronic backup of the original photos programs shall adopt some of the mechanisms including but not limited to the following:

 - burn a CD of the project work,

 - copy to other internal drives,

 - emailing them to storage areas,

-- use of jump drives, or
+- use of jump drives.

-- other available storage technology.

 - 5.6.2.
 If available and network storage capacity allows, utilize DEM network to archive image files.